-- Bids must be solicited from an adequate number of known supplies, providing them sufficient response time prior to the date set for opening of bids.
-The invitation for bids must be publicly advertised. - The invitation for bids, which includes specifications and pertinent attachments, must define the items or services in order for bidder to properly respond; - All bids will be opened at a time and place prescribed in the invitation for bids, and opened publicly. - A firm fixed price contract award will be in writing to the lowest responsive and responsible bidder.
-Where specified in bidding documents, factors such as discounts, transportation cost, and life cycle costs must be considered in determining which is lowest.
-Payment discounts will only be used to determine the low bid when prior experience indicates that such discounts are usually taken advantage of. - Any or all bids may be rejected if there is a sound documented reason. - .03 When bid procedures are used for construction, advertisements will be made according to grant requirements and specifications and bid forms will be mailed to the approved bidders. - .04 Bid other than construction.
+- a.
+Bids must be solicited from an adequate number of known supplies, providing them sufficient response time prior to the date set for opening of bids.
+The invitation for bids must be publicly advertised. - b.
+The invitation for bids, which includes specifications and pertinent attachments, must define the items or services in order for bidder to properly respond; - c.
+All bids will be opened at a time and place prescribed in the invitation for bids, and opened publicly. - d.
+A firm fixed price contract award will be in writing to the lowest responsive and responsible bidder.
+Where specified in bidding documents, factors such as discounts, transportation cost, and life cycle costs must be considered in determining which be is lowest.
+Payment discounts will only be used to determine the low bid when prior experience indicates that such discounts are usually taken advantage of. - e.
+Any or all bids may be rejected if there is a sound documented reason.

+.03 When bid procedures are used for construction, advertisements will be made according to grant requirements and specifications and bid forms will be mailed to the approved bidders.

+.04 Bid other than construction

 In addition, suppliers and contractors shall be invited to have their name placed on mailing lists to receive invitations to bid.
-When specifications are prepared, they shall be mailed to all suppliers and contractors who have indicated an interest to bid. - .05 The bidder to whom an award is made may be required to enter into a written contract with the College. - .06 Bonding requirements for construction and facility improvement contracts or subcontracts, the minimum requirements must be as follows: - A bid guarantee from each bidder equivalent to five percent of the bid price.
-The bind guarantee must consist of a firm commitment such as a bid bond, certified check, or other negotiable instrument accompanying a bid as assurance that the bidder will, upon acceptance of the bid, execute such contractual documents as many be required within the time specified. - A performance bond on the part of the contractor for 100 percent of the contract price.
-A performance bond is one executed in connection with a contract to secure fulfillment of all the contractor's obligation under such contract. - A payment bond on the part of the contractor for 100 percent of the contract price.
-A payment bond is one executed in connection with a contract to assure payment as required by law of all persons supplying labor and material in the execution of the work provided for in the contract.
+When specifications are prepared, they shall be mailed to all suppliers and contractors who have indicated an interest to bid.

+.05 The bidder to whom an award is made may be required to enter into a written contract with the College.